pulumi/docs/content/blog/zephyrs-summer-intern-experience-with-pulumi/index.md

   - I got to know about GitHub Actions and Workflow and implemented one for my internship project to increase efficiency in deploying.
   - I learned about GitHub OAuth Applications and more about GitHub API while working on the OAuth Server for the CMS application.

-- I only learned to create a static website using plain HTML and CSS in the classroom.
-During my internship, I was able to get in touch with modern front-end technology including Netlify CMS, Hugo, Markdown, and React, while building the CMS and improving upon the preview feature within it.
+- I learned to create a static website using plain HTML and CSS in the classroom.
+During my internship, I was able to get in touch with modern front-end technology including Netlify CMS, Hugo, Markdown, and React, while building CMS and the website's preview.

 ## Reflection and Next Steps